Wodan58/Joy/doc/JOYimplJOY.md

     [ } ].
       ^
 	    ']' expected
-    "8.\n "
     123

+In case of an error the stack is cleared.
 Handling of memory is different in joy1 compared to Joy and also exeterm is a bit different: joy1 does not use conts.
 It is good to know that these versions agree about the result.

 Moy and Coy implement a language that is a little different and they do so with a different code base, so some differences are expected.
 Here is the output from Moy:

-    syntax error in file t.joy line 6 : "\07".
-    syntax error in file t.joy line 7 : { true }.
+    syntax error in file ./17.joy line 2 : { true }.
-    syntax error in file t.joy line 8 : [ ( ].
+    syntax error in file ./17.joy line 3 : [ ( ].
-    syntax error in file t.joy line 9 : [ } ].
+    syntax error in file ./17.joy line 4 : [ } ].
     123

 Errors are sent to stderr, by the way.
 The text "syntax error" comes from yacc.